s-ddp/100/docs/technical-spec.md

 > This specification will be completed iteratively as we collect requirements.
 Sections marked **Pending user input** will be updated once details are provided.

 ## Scope Overview
-- Public ticket sales website for water excursions, events, and rentals of boats/yachts with secure checkout and account management. **(Markets/countries pending; Languages: RU primary, EN + ZH secondary; Currency: RUB)**
+- Public ticket sales website for water excursions, events, and rentals of boats/yachts with secure checkout and account management. **(Markets: operate in Russia; Languages: RU primary, EN + ZH secondary; Currency: RUB; Data storage: comply with Russian data residency requirements)**
 - CRM for managing customers, orders, events, rentals, and support operations. **(Pending user input for roles/permissions)**

 ## Functional Requirements